rust-lang/rfcs/text/0000-std-aware-cargo.md

 std  = { git = 'https://github.com/example/std' }
 ```

+> NOTE: The use of `sysroot` as a category may be changed to a less loaded
+> category name.
+This is likely an area for bikeshedding. `sysroot` will be
+> used for the remainder of the document for consistency.

 ### Technical Implications

 The `patch.sysroot` term will be introduced for patch when referring to components such as `std` and `core`.